 Having the image stabilizer turned on while your camera is on a tripod creates a feedback loop.
 And it causes more blurriness than sharpness.
 It will also decrease the battery life of your camera.

 The best macro lenses can be expensive.
-The good news is that they also work superbly as, for instance, portrait lenses.
-This means that your expensive prime lens has at least two discrete functions.
+The good news is that most of them also work as portrait lenses.
+This means that your expensive prime lens has at least two distinct functions.
 And, let’s face it, you can’t beat a prime lens for low-light performance and portrait work.

-For quality, reliability, and amazing optics, our top pick is this wonderful Canon EF 100mm f/2.8L IS USM lens.
-But we don’t think any lens in this review will disappoint.
+For quality, reliability, and amazing optics, our top pick is the Canon EF 100mm f/2.8L IS USM lens.
+But you won’t be disappointed with any lens on this list.